tlena43/CS171-Term-Project/README.md

 ### Model Plans

 ### Samriddhi Matharu
 - Use a **Convolutional Neural Network (CNN)** to classify e-waste images into 10 categories.
-- The model will include convolution, ReLU activation, and pooling layers to extract features, followed by fully connected layers for classification.
 - We plan to adjust the number of layers and filters to see how they affect performance.
+- Built a custom CNN with two convolutional blocks and dropout, trained for 30 epochs with augmentation.
-- Evaluate results using accuracy and loss curves, and visualize model predictions with a confusion matrix.
+- Evaluated using accuracy, loss curves, confusion matrix, and per-class precision/recall/F1.
+- Implemented a pre-trained ResNet18 model, froze base layers, and fine-tuned the final layer for 10 classes.
+- Compared CNN vs. ResNet18 on: Kaggle test set and Custom real-world validation set
+- Analyzed generalization differences, where the CNN struggled on real-world images, while ResNet18 performed much better

 ### Helena Thiessen
 - Use a **Region Based Convolution Neural Network (R-CNN)** to detect the presence of recycling items of given classes.